qlands/onadata/README.rst

 Ona is derived from the excellent `formhub <http://github.com/SEL-Columbia/formhub>`_ platform developed by the Sustainable Engineering Lab at Columbia University.

+I am keeping this fork because:

+* Ona.io is not maintaing the user interface.
+I will try as much as I can.
+* Most of its dependencies might change over time and break the code

 Installation
 ------------
 Please read the `Installation and Deployment Guide <install.md>`_.